PanosEconomou/notes/Categories/Universality.md

 # Limits and Colimits

 A diagram is a graph, it has arrows and objects and whatnot.
-If we agree that we conventionally hid the identity arrows the we can take the set of labels and arrows and form an **indexing category** $J$.
+If we agree that we conventionally hide the identity arrows the we can take the set of labels and arrows and form an **indexing category** $J$.
 Therefore fundamentally what a diagram does for a category $C$ is to tell you which label maps to which object and which arrow to which morphism of $C$, in such a way that relationships are preserved!
 So a diagram is a functor!

 **<u>Definition:</u>** A **diagram** for a category $C$ indexed by a category $J$ is a functor $J\to C$.